Key Events Webhook

 The webhook URL can contain basic authentication.
 If used, the URL should include the user name and password like this:

-When a Key Event is recorded, the Unloc platform will perform an HTTP POST request to:
+When a Access Event is recorded, the Unloc platform will perform an HTTP POST request to:

 With an Authorization header: